awsdocs/amazon-sagemaker-developer-guide/doc_source/object2vec-howitworks.md

 ## Step 3: Produce Inferences<a name="object2vec-step-3-inference"></a>

-After the model is trained, you can use the trained encoder in one of two to perform two types of inference:
+After the model is trained, you can use the trained encoder to preprocess input objects or to perform two types of inference:
 + To convert singleton input objects into fixed\-length embeddings using the corresponding encoder
 + To predict the relationship label or score between a pair of input objects